133 - The Past Times with Wil Anderson

 In Australia, all horses celebrate their birthday on August the 1st.

-i did not know that this was not an international thing i just assumed it was a thing that happened in every
+I did not know that this was not an international thing.

-i swear to god god this is the deal okay america completely failing and as soon as we're like it's over for us australia will will open its mouth and we'll all be like, wait, what?
+And as soon as we're like, it's over for us, Australia will open its mouth and we'll all be like, wait, what?

 What are you talking about?